Great Lakes - PGDM & PGPM Admissions 2026

 1. Probability of an Event

 Let E be an event and S be the sample space.
-Then probability of the event E can be defined as
+Then the probability of the event E can be defined as

 P(E)=(n(E))/(n(S))